MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-spark-getting-started.md

 **High Performance Analysis (HPA)**

-HPA functions in **RevoScaleR** do the heavy lifting in terms of data science.
+HPA functions in ScaleR do the heavy lifting in terms of data science.
 Most HPA functions are portable across multiple computing platforms, including Windows and RedHat Linux workstations and servers, and distributed computing platforms such as Hadoop.
 You can do exploratory analysis on your laptop, then deploy the same analytics code on a Hadoop cluster.
-The underlying RevoScaleR code handles the distribution of the computations across cores and nodes automatically.
+The underlying ScaleR engine in R Server handles the distribution of the computations across cores and nodes automatically.

-## How RevoScaleR works with the Spark engine
+## How ScaleR works with the Spark engine

-On Hadoop the **RevoScaleR** analysis functions go through the following steps.
+On Hadoop the ScaleR analysis functions go through the following steps.

 -   A master process is initiated to run the main thread of the algorithm.
 -   The master process initiates a Spark job to make a pass through the data.
--   The mapper produces “intermediate results objects” for each task processing a chunk of data.
-These are combined using a combiner and then a reducer
+-   Spark worker produces an intermediate results object for each task processing a chunk of data.
+These are then combined and returned to master node.
 -   The master process examines the results.
 For iterative algorithms, it decides if another pass through the data is required.
 If so, it initiates another Spark job and repeats.
 -   When complete, the final results are computed and returned.

-When running on Hadoop, the **RevoScaleR** analysis functions process data contained in the Hadoop Distributed File System (HDFS).
-HDFS data can also be accessed directly from **RevoScaleR**, without performing the computations within the Hadoop framework.
+When running on Hadoop, the ScaleR analysis functions process data contained in the Hadoop Distributed File System (HDFS).
+HDFS data can also be accessed directly from ScaleR, without performing the computations within the Hadoop framework.
 An example can be found in [Using a Local Compute Context with HDFS Data](#bkmk_local_compute_with_hdfs).

 ## Before you start

 You must have R Server on Apache Hadoop with a supported version of the Spark engine.
-For instructions, see [Install R Server on Hadoop](rserver-install-hadoop-805.md) and [Supported platforms](rserver-install-supported-platforms.md) for platform requirements.
+For instructions, see [Install R Server on Hadoop](rserver-install-hadoop-901.md) and [Supported platforms](rserver-install-supported-platforms.md) for platform requirements.

 Sample data is required if you intend to follow the steps.
-This guide uses the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
+This tutorial uses the *Airline 2012 On-Time Data Set,* a set of 12 comma-separated files containing information on flight arrival and departure details for all commercial flights within the USA, for the year 2012.
 This is a big data set with over six million observations.
+You can obtain this data set [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

-This guide also uses the AirlineDemoSmall.csv file from the RevoScaleR SampleData directory.
+This tutorial also uses the AirlineDemoSmall.csv file from the ScaleR SampleData directory.

-You can obtain both data sets [online](http://go.microsoft.com/fwlink/?LinkID=698896&clcid=0x409).

 >[!NOTE]
-> RevoScaleR (and this manual) assumes the existence of directories “/var/RevoShare” and “/var/RevoShare/$USER” in the native file system and “/user/RevoShare” and “/user/RevoShare/$USER” in the Hadoop Distributed File System on the Hadoop cluster.
-Other writable directories may be substituted, but some examples may need to be modified.
-This manual also assumes the existence of a writable directory “/share” on the Hadoop Distributed File System.
+> This tutorial assumes the default directories “/var/RevoShare” and “/var/RevoShare/$USER” in the native file system and “/user/RevoShare” and “/user/RevoShare/$USER” in the Hadoop Distributed File System on the Hadoop cluster.
+Remember to modify the examples if you're using other directories.
+Furthermore, this tutorial also assumes a writable directory “/share” on the Hadoop Distributed File System.
 If this directory does not exist, or is not writable by Microsoft R Server users, another writable directory must be substituted in the examples.

-## A Tutorial Introduction to RevoScaleR in Spark
+## A Tutorial Introduction to ScaleR in Spark

-This section contains a detailed introduction to the most important high performance analytics features of **RevoScaleR** using data stored on your Hadoop cluster.
+This section contains a detailed introduction to the most important high performance analytics features of ScaleR using data stored on your Hadoop cluster.
 The following tasks are performed**:**

-1. Starting Microsoft R Server.
+1. Start Microsoft R Server.
 2. Specify the NameNode.
 3. Create a compute context for Spark.
 4. Copy a data set into the Hadoop Distributed File System.